sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

 or kernel module support special access check primitives for specific address space, those will be easily configurable.

-DAMON currently provides an implementation of the primitives for the virtual address space.
-It uses VMA for the target address range identification and PTE Accessed bit for the access check.
+DAMON currently provides an implementation of the primitives for the physical and virtual address spaces.
+The implementation for the physical address space ask users to manually set the monitoring target address ranges while the implementation for the virtual address space uses VMA for the target address range identification.
+Both uses PTE Accessed bit for the access check.

 Below four sections describe the address independent core mechanisms and the five knobs for tuning, that is, ``sampling interval``, ``aggregation